NGVs Mean Cleaner Air and Fuel Security Now

 NGVs are among the cleanest commercially available vehicles.
-They provide immediate solutions to California’s air pollution and global warming problems, delivering lower greenhouse gas and pollutant emissions than petroleum-fueled vehicles.
+They provide immediate solutions to California’s air pollution and global warming problems, delivering lower greenhouse gas and pollutant emissions than diesel vehicles.
 And they can run on the lowest-carbon fuel available: renewable natural gas.
 Learn more about how NGVs reduce pollution.

 Fuel diversity means fuel security.